ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 ## Optimizations {#optimizations}

-* The third message of the EDHOC protocol, message_3, MAY be combined with an OSCORE request, enabling authenticated Diffie-Hellman key exchange and a protected CoAP request/response (which may contain an enrolment request and response) in two round trips {{I-D.ietf-core-oscore-edhoc}}.
+* The third message of the EDHOC protocol, message_3, MAY be combined with an OSCORE request, enabling authenticated Diffie-Hellman key exchange and a protected CoAP request/response (which may contain an enrollment request and response) in two round trips {{I-D.ietf-core-oscore-edhoc}}.

 * The enrolled certificates MAY be the CBOR-encoded certificates defined in {{I-D.ietf-cose-cbor-encoded-cert}}.